 Alan Shearer

 The greatest player in recent club history is without a doubt Alan Shearer, the club's legendary number 9.
 A child of the city, but only ended up at Newcastle at a later age, only to become the Premier League's all-time top scorer.
 Shearer is immortalised in a statue outside the stadium, in his signature cheering pose, running away with his right arm in the air.
-It's on Barrack Road, in the same corner as Sir Bobby Robson but slightly lower, facing the street
+It's on Barrack Road, on the same corner as Sir Bobby Robson but slightly lower, facing the street.

 The Castle

-The Newcastle United logo uses many of the same elements as the city coat of arms, such as the horses, logo, flag and castle.
+The Newcastle United logo uses many of the same elements as the city's coat of arms, such as the horses, logo, flag and castle.
 That castle is the 'Castle' from which the city of Newcastle owes its name.
-Some of this has survived and is now simply called 'The Castle'.
-It is located on Castle Garth, between Newcastle Railway Station and Tyne Bridge.
+Some parts of the castle still remain.
+You can find it on Castle Garth, between Newcastle Railway Station and Tyne Bridge.
 The turret at the very top is the part that comes back in the Newcastle logo.
-By the way, if you climb the castle you have a beautiful view over the city and St. James' Park.
+By the way, if you climb the castle you have a beautiful view of the city and St. James' Park.

 The Strawberry